Tobacco-free Communities

 Many opportunities exist to build communities that support tobacco-free living, including raising awareness about the dangers of tobacco use, helping people to quit, and preventing exposure to secondhand smoke.
 Healthy Acadia is involved in multiple state and local initiatives building tobacco-free communities, including support for tobacco free policies in schools, hospitals, worksites, restaurants, bars, and more.

-Healthy Acadia is awarding mini-grants of up to $1,000 to support community partners in Hancock and Washington counties to create smoke-free and tobacco-free policies.
+Healthy Acadia is offering mini grants to support community partners in Hancock and Washington Counties to create smoke-free and tobacco-free policies (including cannabis and other plant-based products).
+The mini-grants are available in the amount of $100-$1,000, depending on your needs.

 Who Can Apply?

-Businesses and organizations that participate in the development, adoption, and implementation of new smoke-free or tobacco-free policies, including 1) those that do not have an existing tobacco-free/smoke-free policy; and 2) those that already have a tobacco-free/smoke-free policy that would benefit from review, recommendations and updates due to new laws.
+Interested businesses and organizations that participate in the development, adoption and implementation of new or updated smoke-free or tobacco-free policies, including: 1) those who do not have an existing tobacco-free/smoke-free policy; and 2) those that already have a tobacco-free/smoke- free policy who would benefit from review, recommendations and updates.

-Applicants agree to partner with Healthy Acadia.
+Interested entities agree to partner with Healthy Acadia.
 Healthy Acadia will provide technical assistance and resources to develop a new or updated comprehensive tobacco-free policy.
-Resources include policy template, free signage, policy checklists, brochures, and other free presentations, materials, and training.
+Resources include policy template, free signage, policy checklists, brochures, and other free presentations, materials and training.
+Mini-Grant Funding can be used for the following purposes:

-Submit an application form, budget, and your current tobacco/smoke-free policy (if applicable) to Healthy Acadia via email to Tobacco@HealthyAcadia.org.
-Questions prior to submission are also welcome.
+Submit the application form, budget, partnership form and your current tobacco/smoke-free policy (if applicable) to Healthy Acadia via email at tobacco@healthyacadia.org.
+Questions prior to submission are welcome.